Code-Institute-Submissions/Upon-Wonder/README.md

 includes a heading text with the title of the page, and under that some media content of three videos with a descriptive text about each video.

-**Note!** This band is fictional and do not excist in real life.
+**Note!** This band is fictional and do not exist in real life.
 Therefore the videos used are only an example of how the bands videos will look like in this layout.
 The videos are free to use from Vimeo and the video makers are credited in the credit section of this readme file.